-Glenn Harrison (CEAR, Georgia State University), and Don Ross (University College Cork, University of Cape Town, and CEAR) are the organizers of this workshop.
-Funding is being provided by CEAR: see cear.gsu.edu for more information.
+Glenn Harrison (CEAR, Georgia State University) and Don Ross (University College Cork, University of Cape Town, and CEAR) are the organizers of this workshop.
+Funding is being provided by CEAR.
+For more information on CEAR, see cear.gsu.edu.
+For more information on UCC, see ucc.ie/en/.
 Standard travel and accommodation support for paper presenters will be provided.
-Should you have questions, please contact Professor Don Ross at email@example.com about the substance of the workshop, and contact Mark Schneider firstname.lastname@example.org with questions about participation and logistics.
+Should you have any questions, please contact Professor Don Ross at email@example.com about the substance of the workshop, and contact Mark Schneider at firstname.lastname@example.org with questions about participation and logistics.

 Dates & Times